 Having written a successful first novel, Maddie Young has retreated to a cabin in the woods to work where she is struggling with her second.
 She has also been deaf ever since she contracted meningitis at the age of thirteen.
 She is now terrorised by a man wielding a crossbow who has killed her neighbour Sarah and waits outside, taunting her that he can break into the house any time.
 As Maddie desperately finds a way to get help or out of the house, the man thwarts her every attempt.

-Hush – not to be confused with the earlier thoroughly overwrought Hush (1998) with Jessica Lange doing her best Joan Crawford impression – comes from Mike Flanagan.
+Hush – not to be confused with the earlier thoroughly overwrought Hush (1998) with Jessica Lange doing her best Joan Crawford impression or the road movie psycho-thriller Hush (2008) – comes from Mike Flanagan.
 Flanagan has become a genre regular of considerable potential ever since he impressed with his fourth film, the amazing Absentia (2011) and from there went onto the likes of Oculus (2013) about an evil mirror.
 Hush was Flanagan’s second film for Jason Blum’s Blumhouse production company after Oculus and was followed by Ouija: Origin of Evil (2016).
 (See below for Blumhouse’s other films).
-Flanagan subsequently went on to make Before I Wake (2016) about a child whose dreams become reality, the Stephen King adaptation Gerald’s Game (2017) and the tv mini-series The Haunting of Hill House (2018).
+Flanagan subsequently went on to make Before I Wake (2016) about a child whose dreams become reality, the Stephen King adaptation Gerald’s Game (2017), the tv mini-series The Haunting of Hill House (2018) and Doctor Sleep (2019).

 Based on Absentia in particular, I have been hugely impressed with Mike Flanagan as a genre director.
 He does not disappoint with Hush.
 It is a variant on films such as The Spiral Staircase (1946), Wait Until Dark (1967), See No Evil (1971) or Julia’s Eyes (2010), which feature blind or mute women stalked by a killer.
 The difference here is that Flanagan and his wife/lead actress Kate Siegel, who also writes the script, have substituted a deaf woman.
 The film comes with an absolute minimum of dialogue and none of it from Siegel herself.
 The entire film is also contained within the single location of a cabin in the woods and never ventures beyond that.